The Legal Duty to Consult in Aboriginal Law (for legal practitioners) (009390)

 The Crown’s legal duty to consult Aboriginal peoples is a cornerstone of the protection of Aboriginal and treaty rights in Canada.
 The first jurisprudential reference to a duty to consult was made by the SCC in the Sparrow case in 1990, but it was not until 2004 that the SCC fully articulated the concept in its landmark decisions in Haida and Taku.
 Subsequent cases have added clarity to the scope and content of the duty.
 The law continues to develop and each new judicial decision tends to raise more questions than it answers.
 Today, the Crown’s duty to consult plays a significant role in Crown-Indigenous relations and has implications for most government departments.
 In this session, we will describe the source of the duty, provide detailed explanations of the elements of the duty, discuss what Crown conduct is likely to trigger the duty and address practical considerations for fulfilling the Crown’s duty.
 Finally, we will identify current and emerging issues.
 The session is intended to be interactive – bring your questions and we will endeavor to provide answers.

-Presented by the Aboriginal Law Centre, Indigenous Rights and Relations Portfolio in collaboration with the Legal Practices Policy Division (LPPD).
+Client: Aboriginal Law Centre, Indigenous Rights and Relations Portfolio in collaboration with the Centre of Expertise for Learning and Professional Development (CoELPD).

 Registration deadline: 5 working days prior to the course date.